This page for new CEDAR users describes how CEDAR helps with metadata, and how you can easily start using it.

 - use My Workspace to see your items, or Shared with Me to see other items you can access

 - select an item and control-click or use the 3-dot menu in the upper right to share it, copy it, delete it, or get info on it

 - enable intelligent metadata suggestions in your template by using a field's Suggestions tab

 - CEDAR keeps track of metadata entered for that field

 - users will see a drop down list of the most popular metadata entries, and can select from them

 - remotely access CEDAR content and capabilities using the CEDAR REST API

 With these capabilities, you can capture simple or rich metadata for your project, build a repository of project metadata, or design and prototype a new metadata specification to meet your particular needs.
 Advanced users can even submit metadata entries through CEDAR's REST API.

 Best of all, CEDAR is built to be easy to work with from day 1.
 We think metadata shouldn't be hard, and we're building a system to prove it!

-The CEDAR team has a lot of developments in the pipeline, and updates will be released frequently over coming months.
-Planned enhancements include major features, like improved intelligent autocompletion and metadata authoring suggestions, publication to major repositories, and curation features for project and community metadata collections.
-And we will be continually improving the system's ease of use, help and training, and accessibility.
+The CEDAR team has a lot of developments in the pipeline, and updates are released approximately quarterly.
+Previous enhancements included major features, like improved intelligent autocompletion and metadata authoring suggestions, publication of metadata to certain NCBI repositories, and including Common Data Elements from the National Cancer Institute's caDSR CDE repository.
+We are continually improving CEDAR's system's ease of use, help and training, and accessibility.